Position: Development and marketing Associate (Half Time)

 Position: get outside center summer intern (unpaid)

-Summary: Serve as a naturalist, educator, and a link to the nearby wilds as a Get Outside Center intern with Kestrel Educational Adventures
+We have a flexible internship for an undergraduate or graduate student in environmental science, outdoor recreation, or education.
+Get Outside interns serve as a naturalists, educators, and links to the nearby wilds as a Get Outside Center intern with Kestrel Educational Adventures

 Hours: 20-40 hours per week